jcorbin/deckdom/dev.md

 - maybe drag should mostly move all by default, require drag on edge/border to cut stack?

 ## Done

+- got drag-to-cut and drop-to-stack working!
+- also with a basic click to flip top card for now

 # 2025-03-23